 There are nights when we just need something comforting, filling, and EASY!
-That’s where this chicken and stuffing casserole recipe comes into play.
+That’s where this chicken stuffing casserole recipe comes into play.

 Not only is it delicious, but the whole family loves it, especially around the holidays.
 You could even change things up and use leftover stuffing and turkey!